cosmos/sdk-tutorials/ida-customizations/README.md

     - title: How do I access Discord?
     Follow these two steps to join the private Academy channels on Discord:
 Join the official Cosmos Discord by clicking [here](https://discord.gg/cosmosnetwork).
 Follow the verification process.
-It is straightforward but if you need guidance, read [this article](https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839]).
+It is straightforward, but if you need guidance read [this article](https://medium.com/@alicemeowuk/cosmos-developers-discord-access-7c15951cc839]).
 After joining the Discord server, go [here](https://academy.cosmos.network/onboarding/?token=%7B$b9_uuid%7D) and enter your Discord ID.
 You will automatically be added to the Discord area for participants called “Interchain Developer Academy”.
 If you have any problems, email us at [academy@interchain.io].